 - Get your wormery ready for winter.

 And if you haven’t protected your tender herbs and other crops yet, see What to do in October.

 If you planted some winter crops (hopefully you have?) these should be well enough established now to survive the cold snaps.
 Remember to remain vigilant about slugs (they don’t usually hibernate for a while yet), and to water the containers during dry periods (it can be easy to forget when its cold).

 To get the best growth out of your winter crops, you may want to create some protection for them but they’ll often do fine without (see October).

 Worms work best at temperatures between about 12 and 24 degrees centigrade.
 When the temperature falls they will be become less active and will require less food.
 Take care not to overfeed them at this time – or the extra food will become rancid and smelly.

 As it gets colder, you’ll also want to move your wormery to the warmest, most sheltered space you can find (unlike in summer when a cool, shady place is better).

 It’s also important to make sure that you keep your wormery at least two thirds full.
 When its cold your worms will retreat into a huddle in the middle of the wormery – and the more biomass (ie stuff!) you have in your wormery, the more insulated your worms will be from the cold.
 So keep it topped up during the winter, and wait to harvest the worm compost until it gets warmer in the spring.

 Some books also advise wrapping your wormery in insulation (like an old carpet) to help the worms survive the winter.
-I’ve kept four different wormeries (both wood and plastic) alive through cold winters in London and Newcastle, without finding this necessary.
-However, if you’re concerned your wormery is getting too cold, this is another option you can consider.
+I’ve kept four different wormeries (both wood and plastic) alive over seven years through winters in London and Newcastle, without finding this necessary.
+However, if your wormery is very exposed, this will certainly help.